In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

-For now, will just enter 1 in the Start field, 1 in the Step field and leave everything else unchanged.
-We’ll then click Ok twice, once in this properties form and the second time in the Text editor form.
-As you’ll see, your text on the labels is now a number starting from 1 and increasing of 1 unit in each label.
+Just enter 1 in the field Start, 1 in the field Step and leave everything else unchanged, then click twice on Ok, once in this property form and the second time in the text editor form.
+As you can see, your text on the labels is now a number that starts at 1 and increases by 1 unit on each label.

-Now let’s take it a step further and add some text to this number.
-For the sake of this example we’ll pretend we’re creating a box numbering label.
+Now we take one step further and add a text to this number.
+For this example we assume that we create a box numbering label.

-Double click the text element and add the text shown in the picture below.
+Double-click the text element and add the text shown in the following image.

 If you click the Preview button Labeljoy shows you what your text will look like once is rendered on the labels.
 It will show you the text that will be appearing in position 1 of your label sheet:

 This looks fine, but since we are printing more the 9 labels, we want all the counter numbers to have the same amount of digits.
 We exit the preview mode by clicking the preview button again and click the Counter text to bring up its properties form again.
 We then change the value in the Number of digits field and enter 2: